-The correction terms $\bm{M}_R$ and $\bm{M}_t$ quantify the bidirectional influence between rotation and translation, potentially revealing ill-conditioning that remains hidden in isolated analysis when strong coupling exists.
+{These \textit{Schur complements} isolate the curvature of each DoF by optimally accounting for inter-block coupling, as formalized in ~\Cref{thm:effective_curvature}.} The correction terms $\bm{M}_R$ and $\bm{M}_t$ quantify the bidirectional influence between rotation and translation, potentially revealing ill-conditioning that remains hidden in isolated analysis when strong coupling exists (\Cref{fig:scale_schur_disparity}).
 The condition numbers of these \textit{Schur complement}s, reveal the effective curvature and true sensitivity after optimally accommodating the complementary motion components (\cref{thm:effective_curvature}).
 In the Jacobian space, this is equivalent to orthogonally removing components explicable by the complementary subspace (\cref{prop:projection}), while maintaining strict invariance to uniform scaling of the eliminated block (\cref{prop:scale_invariance}).
 Consequently, our decoupled methods can provide insights that conventional analysis would miss.